If your emails are landing in the spam folder, improving email deliverability should become your top priority.

 7. Partner up with a reliable email service provider (ESP)

-If you’re not sure whether your current email marketing platform is the right one, check if it:
+If you’re serious about improving your sender reputation and email deliverability, you’ll want to partner up with a reputable email marketing software provider.
+If you’re not sure whether your current platform is the right one, check if it:

 - Has relationships with all the major Internet Service Providers